mtonio91/AMSmoothAlert/README.md

 - more animations

-Also check out my other controler [AMLoginViewController](https://github.com/mtonio91/AMLoginViewController)
+Also check out my other controller [AMLoginViewController](https://github.com/mtonio91/AMLoginViewController)

 Antoine